 different groups and why they change.

 The geographical focus of my investigations has been on Ontario and more broadly, Great Lakes, archaeology.
 Since the 1970s I have explored my research interests largely through work on the earlier, preceramic (Paleoindian and Archaic), time period over 3000 years old.
 Many of my graduate students have and continue to work on stone tool and other assemblages from such sites.
-Note however, that I am getting close to retirement and so, am not taking on any more graduate student supervisions at this time.
+Note however, that I am retiring as of June 30, 2018.
+Hence, I am not taking on any more graduate student supervisions.
 My current Paleoindian research involves working with long-time collaborator D. Brian Deller on the analysis of a substantial, surface-collected, fluted point site assemblage from the Niagara Peninsula (see picture above) assembled by a non-professional over many years.
 My current Archaic research focusses on the analysis and intepretation of a large Late Archaic site near Lake Huron called Davidson that I have investigated supported by SSHRCC funding from 2007-2015.

 I am currently editor of the Journal Ontario Archaeology and, while I have focused on preceramic occupations, I find just about any aspect of Ontario archaeology utterly fascinating.
 I have been involved in fieldwork and/or reporting on a wide range of later sites across southern Ontario, from Early Woodland lithic assemblages in areas in the southwest to Middle Woodland mound sites in the Trent-Severn waterway to Late Woodland Huron and Neutral village excavations in southcentral Ontario to historic Euro-Canadian sites in the Rideau Waterway.